eatwithforks/sva_report/README.md

 ## Requirements and Dependencies

-* Linux Agent version must be >= 3.9.5

-* Windows Agent version must be >= 3.9.7

-* The Ruby interpreter must be installed on the machine that executes the script.
+* The Ruby interpreter >= 2.2.2 must be installed on the machine that executes the script.

 ## Usage